retokens/Grants-Program/rfps/know-your-real-estate-asset.md

 Ease and confidence can accelerate word-of-mouth promotion which will drive network effect adoption of the PCP.

-Consequently, readily accessible, high veracity due diligence documentation via the PCP will greatly dematerialize the due diligence process in other areas as well, such as determining RE STO valuation.
+Consequently, as a downstream side-benefit, readily accessible, high veracity due diligence documentation via the PCP will greatly dematerialize the due diligence process and its costs in other areas as well, such as determining RE STO valuation.

 ## Deliverables :nut_and_bolt: